dustball/gping.io/README.md

 - [Roadmap][roadmap]&mdash;Where we see GPing going and the large blocks of work that needs attention next.
 - [Issues List][issues]&mdash;actionable tasks that need to be completed to reach some goal on our roadmap.
+Items marked with `help wanted` should be reasonable tasks to get involved with when you're new to the project.
 - [Forum][gg]&mdash;Ask questions to the community.

 We also try to idle in the `#gping.io` IRC channel on [Freenode][fn].